To browse nonprofits in our region click here to visit the online directory, Nonprofit Compass.

 To make it plain, we've broken down the different types of grants that each of our funds makes.

-We have two discretionary grant cycles each year -- one in the spring and one in the fall.
+We have two community grant cycles each year — one in the spring and one in the fall.
 Most 501(c)(3) nonprofits serving Abilene can apply for funding during these cycles.

 Donors simply recommend a grant be made from their fund to a charitable organization of their choosing, and the CFA staff takes care of the rest.